Chart Color Schemes

 Infrastructure

-Hampton Park - West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Hampton Park - West has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 16 projects that may impact this region.
-Notable ones include Hampton Park Food Market Redevelopment, Horizon Estate, Hampton Park Central Development Plan and Community Precinct Master Plan, and Lynbrook and Lyndhurst Ongoing Residential Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects likely to affect the area.
+Notable projects include Hampton Park Food Market Redevelopment, Hampton Park Central Development Plan and Community Precinct Master Plan, Lynbrook and Lyndhurst Ongoing Residential Development, and Narre Warren South (Part A) Development Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.